 - Up to four Spanish major requirements can be met by a year of study in an approved program abroad, or up to two in a semester.
 Students who started Spanish at Holy Cross with a course lower than SPAN 301 or 302 may ask the department chair to count an additional study abroad course towards their Spanish major.

 - A yearlong course at a study abroad site counts as two courses at Holy Cross.
 One of four courses taken abroad each semester is a required Holy Cross language course.
 For yearlong programs, this course can fulfill two major requirements, normally Focused Language (Area 2), Culture and Cinema (Area 3), or an elective.
 For semester programs, the course may be used for Area 2, Area 3 or an elective.

 - Students planning to study abroad should prioritize taking Introduction to Textual Analysis (Area 5) and a Readings course (Area 6) at Holy Cross.
 Students should also consider studying Linguistics (Area 4) at Holy Cross either before or after their time abroad.

 - Study abroad allows students to explore their academic interests in local culture, literatures, and arts through direct enrollment in university classes abroad, alongside native students and taught by native professors.
 Students are encouraged to seek classes similar in scope to offerings at Holy Cross in order to receive major, minor (concentration) or common area credit.
-Remember that Spanish majors must take two 400-level classes senior year.
+Remember that Spanish majors are strongly advised to take two 400-level classes in their senior year.

 - If you declare a Spanish major while studying abroad, please notify your class dean and the registrar, who will help with course approvals and advising contacts.